The Bordeaux-Merignac Airport is only 13 km or 8 mi away from the city.

 There are a few ways to reach the city centre from the airport:

-Take bus number 1 at a bus stop located between Hall A and Hall B of the airport.
-You can buy a magnetic ticket at the machine right by the bus stop or pay cash to a driver.
-Drivers do not accept large bills.
+Take tram A into the city from tram stop located in front of the arrivals terminal between Hall A and Hall B of the airport.
+You can buy a magnetic ticket at the machine right by the tram stop.

-In late 2021, some buses on the airport line 1 got equipped with credit card payment terminals.
-I also like to use the Witick app to pay for my transport tickets in Bordeaux.
+I also like to use the TBM app to pay for my transport tickets in Bordeaux.
+Preload tickets on the app using your credit card.

-As you enter a bus tap your ticket at one of the screens marked TBM.
+As you enter a tram or a bus tap your ticket at one of the screens marked TBM.
 There is no extra charge for luggage.

-The bus will take you about an hour.
-It makes many stops along the way, which is frankly quite annoying.
-Get off at Centre Commercial Mériadeck or Palais de Justice to go to the historic centre.
-The bus makes its final stop at the railway station, Gare St. Jean.
+The tram will take you approximately 40 minutes Get off at Centre Commercial Mériadeck or Palais de Justice to go to the historic centre.

-If you need to transfer to another bus or tram line, the transfers are free for 1 hour.
+If you need to transfer to another tram or a bus, the transfers are free for 1 hour.
 Remember to tap on as you transfer.

 If you plan to use Bordeaux public transport during your stay, consider the Bordeaux City Pass which includes unlimited use of trams and buses in Bordeaux.